MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-colors-rich-text.md

 ![Screenshot of HoloLens app with HTML results.](media/html-hololens-app.jpg "Screenshot of HoloLens app with HTML results")

+## Supported tags

-The following subset of tags are supported.
+Dynamics 365 Guides supports the following subset of tags.

 |Tag|Description|
 |--------------|---------------------------------------------------------------------------------------|